The Balkans is the wild part of Europe. Be enthralled by the cobbled castle lanes and satiated by strange exotic cuisines.

-Today we begin with an optional walking tour of the city as well as an excursion to the Tunnel of Hope, which linked Sarajevo to her allies during the siege.
-Sarajevo played host to the Winter Olympics in 1984 and hasn’t lost its Olympic spirit, check out the old Olympic venues and grab some street food.
-There is also the Old Bazaar, or Bascarsija as it is locally known, which is the cultural and historical hub of the city.
-Tonight we will be enjoying the local cuisine at the (in)famous Sarajevo Brewery, prepare for a few pints!
+Start the day right with an optional walking tour of the city and an excursion to the Tunnel of Hope, which linked Sarajevo to her allies during the siege.
+Sports fans will want to check out Sarajevo’s various Olympic venues from when it hosted the 1984 Winter Games.
+Exploring is hungry work, grab some street food whilst you’re out (we recommend a cevapi).
+Alternatively, why not check out the Old Bazaar (or Bascarsija as it is locally known), the cultural and historical hub of the city?
+Tonight, we’ll be enjoying the local cuisine at the (in)famous Sarajevo Brewery.
+Prepare for a pint or three!

 Day 14: Sarajevo to Mostar to Split

-We depart for Split early this morning with a stop in Mostar around lunch.
-There is an included walking tour with a local guide to fully acquaint you with the area, then visit the Bridge Museum and watch as professional divers defy the odds diving from the bridge.
-We make our way after lunch and arrive this evening in the coastal gem of Split, Croatia.
-With heavy hearts and fond memories we share our final dinner of the tour with some of the finest seafood Croatia has to offer.
-See the majestic walls of the ancient Diocletian’s Palace and then enjoy your final night out.
-Split comes alive at night with its varied selection of bars, clubs and cafes with something for everyone!
+Our last full day of travel dawns and we depart for Split early with a stop in Mostar along the way.
+Here, we’ll explore the area with a walking tour lead by a local guide.
+After which we’ll visit the Bridge Museum and watch as professional divers leap from the bridge into the rushing river below.
+After lunch we’ll be departing Mostar and arrive this evening in the coastal gem of Split, Croatia.
+With heavy hearts and fond memories, we share our final group dinner with some of the finest seafood Croatia has to offer.
+See the majestic walls of the ancient Diocletian’s Palace and then enjoy your last night out.
+Split comes to life at night with its varied selection of bars, clubs, and cafes.

 Day 15: Split